Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Delayed Marriages And Lower Divorce Risks

 Americans are waiting longer to get married.
-The average age for marriage has gone up from the early twenties to nearly thirty for many folks.
+The average age of marriage has risen from the early twenties to nearly 30 for many folks.

 This delay gives people more time to finish school, start careers, and figure out what they want before marrying.
 Studies have shown that marrying later can lower the risk of divorce.